A desert transformed:

 In the late 1990s, SRP committed to a five-year, $29-million renewable energy development program.
 Since then SRP has completed a state-of-the-art landfill gas generation facility that harnesses methane gas released by decomposing trash; increased its generation from photovoltaics and constructed a low-flow hydroelectric generator on one of its Valley canals.

 To help maximize water delivery while maintaining water quality, SRP in 1989 introduced the weed-eating White Amur fish into its canals, replacing tons of chemical weed deterrents.
 SRP also is working with Tempe, Chandler and Phoenix to beautify the canals.
 What were once waterways that helped spur commerce now are also valued aesthetic and recreational amenities.

 The Salt River itself has been turned into a recreational development with the creation of the Tempe Town Lake in the Rio Salado area.
-SRP developed an inflatable dam to help create the lake and the technology for the electric barges cruising along the urban oasis.
+SRP currently operates the dams that contain the lake under an agreement with the City of Tempe.